bernvaughn/turingMachineSimulator/README.md

 # turingMachineSimulator
-A console-based Turing Machine Simulator for Linux
+A console-based single-tape Turing Machine Simulator for Linux

 I started this project because the Turing Machine simulator we were using for class was found to sneakily run cryptocurrency mining scripts on computers using the site.